lostmart/lostmart/README.md

 - 👋 Hi, I’m @lostmart
-- 👀 I’m interested in building stuff and playing music
+- 👀 I’m interested in building creating dynamic, user-friendly web solutions (and playing music 🎹)
 - I'm a full-stack web developer, with a tendency toward front-end
 - 🌱 If you have any project or challange you'd like to share, I'd love to hear from it !  =)
 - 📫 How to reach me codeme.martin@gmail.com